oqc/qdf/qmf.md

 domain.
 Possible content licenses (like Creative Commons) can also be provided here.
 In case it is not know, the "Unknown" value should be supplied.

 #### source

 Link to the origin of this text, like the site it was downloaded from.
-May be repeated in case more then one origin is deemed noteworthy.
+Please supply a list in case more then one origin is deemed noteworthy.

 #### direction